spacegraphcats/spacegraphcats/README.md

 ## Running the pipeline

-For a pair of .gxt/.mxt files (say `eldritch.gxt` and `eldritch.mxt`) create a matching project folder `eldritch'.
+For a pair of .gxt/.mxt files (say `eldritch.gxt` and `eldritch.mxt`) create a matching project folder `eldritch`.
 The folder name must match the .gxt/.mxt name.

 Run `python3 build-catlas.py /path/to/eldritch r` where *r* determines the coverage radius.
 Larger *r* will create smaller atlases at the cost of precision and will